Difference Between Sympathetic and Parasympathetic

 This sympathetic system of nerves is located near the lumbar and thoracic regions of the person’s spinal cord.
 It contains short neurons that are needed to help make a fast system.

-The person’s body speeds and tenses up, muscles contract, pupils dilate, production of saliva slows down, the body automatically produces increased energy by converting glycogen to glucose.
+The person’s body speeds and tenses up, muscles contract, pupils dilate, production of saliva slows down, and the body automatically produces increased energy by converting glycogen to glucose.

 All other body functions that can potentially slow down movement are shut down for the time being.